sourcegraph/handbook/content/benefits-pay-perks/pay-expenses/compensation/leveling-guide.md

   <tr>
    <td><strong>IC4</strong>
    </td>
-   <td><strong>Senior: </strong>Brings domain expertise to complex projects.
+   <td>Brings domain expertise to complex projects.
 Role requires contribution outside the direct area of responsibility.
 Leads interdepartmental projects.
    </td>
    <td>Has domain-specific  knowledge and expertise.
 Key differentiator from IC3 is the established track record of resolving complex problems and the demonstrated ability to lead cross-functional projects.
    </td>